achilleas-k/image-definitions-talk/presentation/slides.md

 Notes:
+TODO: Change the manifest to be F38 x86 AWS nginx (our example)
 - osbuild is a command line utility that takes a manifest and returns one or more filesystem trees.
 - osbuild consumes a manifest, a big json structure that describes some sources (e.g., rpm urls) and a series of pipelines.
 - A pipeline is a series of steps called stages, each of which modifies a filesystem tree in different ways.
-- osbuild makes **no guarantees** about what the manifest will produce.
+- osbuild has no knowledge of distributions or workloads.
 It simply and stupidly executes the stages as described and returns the filesystem trees that are specified on the command line.

 ---